-The Performance Schedule for provisional non-classroom certificated employees shall mean the adopted performance expectations schedule that requires minimum final summative evaluation ratings for provisional certificated employees (as identified in RCW 28A.405.220) (Year 1- proficient in one domain; Year 2- proficient in two domains; Year 3- proficient in three domains).
+The Performance Schedule for provisional non-classroom certificated employees shall mean the adopted performance expectations schedule that requires minimum final summative evaluation ratings for provisional certificated employees (as identified in RCW 28A.405.220) (Year 1- proficient in one domain; Year 2- proficient in two domains; Year 3- proficient in three domains with no ratings of Unsatisfactory in any single domain.)

 - e.
-Non-classroom Certificated Employees with Provisional Status-with 4 or more years experience must have a final summative evaluation rating of 3-proficient or above in all four (4) domains. - f.
-Non-classroom Certificated Employees with Continuing Status- must have a final summative evaluation rating of 3-proficient or above in all four (4) domains for a comprehensive evaluation, and a final summative evaluation rating of 3-proficient or above in one (1) domain for a focused evaluation. - 16.
+Non-classroom Certificated Employees with Provisional Status-with 4 or more years experience must have a final summative evaluation rating of Proficient or above with no ratings of Unsatisfactory in any single domain. - f.
+Non-classroom Certificated Employees with Continuing Status- must have a final summative evaluation rating of Proficient or above for a comprehensive evaluation.
+The final summative evaluation rating for a focused evaluation shall be the final summative evaluation rating for the non-classroom certificated employee's most recent comprehensive evaluation. - 17.
 Preponderance of Evidence shall be based on the certificated employee's overall body of work collected throughout the school year and reflect the scope of the components within a criterion (for classroom teachers) or domain (for non-classroom certificated employees).
-It shall not be based on a single component in isolation or based upon a single observation. - 17.
+It shall not be based on a single component in isolation or based upon a single observation. - 18.
 Provisional Certificated Employees include the following: Employees new to teaching or other certificated job categories, employees new to Washington, and employees who have come to Seattle from another Washington school district.
 Provisional certificated employees are referred to as P1s, P2s, or P3s, depending on their experience, certificated employment history in the state of Washington, and/or in the district.
-Employees will undergo a Human Resources assessment to determine placement on the provisional ladder (P1, P2, P3). - 18.
-SMART Goal shall mean that the goal is specific, measurable, attainable, relevant and time bound. - 19.
-Student Growth Data shall mean the change in student achievement between two points in time.
+Employees will undergo a Human Resources assessment to determine placement on the provisional ladder (P1, P2, P3). - 19.
+SMART Goal shall mean that the goal is specific, measurable, attainable, relevant and time bound.

+- 20. Student Growth Data shall mean the change in student achievement between two points in time.
 Assessments used to demonstrate growth must be relevant and may include classroom-based, school-based, district-based, and/or state-based measures.
-Any assessments associated with team growth goals must be relevant and appropriate. - 20.
-Student Growth Impact Rating refers to the overall rating from Student Growth Rubrics ("SGR") 3.1,3.2, 6.1, 6.2 and 8.1.
+Any assessments associated with team growth goals must be relevant and appropriate. - Student Growth Impact Rating refers to the overall rating from Student Growth Rubrics ("SGR") 3.1, 3.2, 6.1, 6.2 and 8.1.
 This rating is only calculated for classroom teachers evaluated on the Comprehensive Evaluation cycle.
-(See Appendix I) - 21.
+(See Appendix K) - 22.
 TPEP (Teacher Principal Evaluation Project) shall refer to the evaluation system for Classroom Teachers which was established by RCW 28A.405.100 and implemented beginning with the 2013-14 school year.